rrishiddh/Gamer-Lounge-Client/README.md

 - React-tooltip : React-Tooltip is a popular and lightweight React library designed to create interactive tooltips that enhance user experience and provide additional information on hover or click.
 - React-Iframe : React-Iframe is a simple and efficient React component designed to embed iframes within your React applications.
 It provides a declarative way to manage iframes, ensuring smooth integration and optimal performance.

+### Dependencies:
+- @smastrom/react-rating: ^1.5.0
+- firebase: ^11.0.2
+- localforage: ^1.10.0
+- match-sorter: ^8.0.0
+- motion: ^11.16.0
+- prop-types: ^15.8.1
+- react: ^18.3.1
+- react-awesome-reveal: ^4.2.14
+- react-dom: ^18.3.1
+- react-fast-marquee: ^1.6.5
+- react-iframe: ^1.8.5
+- react-responsive-carousel: ^3.2.23
+- react-router-dom: ^7.0.2
+- react-simple-typewriter: ^5.0.1
+- react-tooltip: ^5.28.0
+- sort-by: ^1.2.0
+- sweetalert2: ^11.14.5

+### How to run on local machine?
+1. Open your terminal or command prompt.

+2. Use the git clone command followed by the repository URL:-  git clone 'repository-url'

+- Replace 'repository-url' with the actual URL of the Git repository you want to clone.

+3. To run the project: Navigate to the project directory:- cd 'directory-name'

+4. Run 'npm install' to install project dependencies.

+5. Environment setup:Create a '.env.local' file and put your firebase environment variable there.
+Save the following variable:
+- VITE_apiKey='YOUR_FIREBASE_API_KEY'
+- VITE_authDomain='YOUR_FIREBASE_AUTH_DOMAIN'
+- VITE_projectId='YOUR_FIREBASE_PROJECT_ID'
+- VITE_storageBucket='YOUR_FIREBASE_STORAGE_BUCKET'
+- VITE_messagingSenderId='YOUR_FIREBASE_MESSAGING_SENDER_ID'
+- VITE_appId=1:'YOUR_FIREBASE_APP_ID'

+6. Run 'npm run dev' to run the project locally.

 ##  Live Link:
 ### 1. Netlify : [Gamer Lounge](https://gamer-lounge-rrishiddh.netlify.app/)
 ### 2. Surge : [Gamer Lounge](https://gamer-lounge-rrishiddh.surge.sh/)